Nisar-99/salesforce-log-inspector/docs/README.md

  Inspired by the challenges of debugging an app in VSCode, where the system sometimes failed to recognize it, I decided to create a Chrome extension to simplify the process.
 This extension is my way of making debugging smoother for others, born from the desire to solve a real-world problem.

-Thanks to certinia.com for inspiring innovation!
+Thanks to certinia for inspiring innovation!